|

 of information regarding Brookline veterans wounded in action, missing in

-complete account.
-These names were culled from the Pittsburgh Press
+accounting.
+These names were culled from the Pittsburgh Press and Pittsburgh

 Wounded: